DevlopRishi/Content-Scraper/readme.md

-# Content Scraper and Formatter
+# Content Scraper and Formatter free

 A comprehensive tool to scrape and format content from websites, YouTube videos, and PDFs, specifically designed for collecting and formatting information.